 Spider Veins and Varicose Veins – More Than Just Unwanted

 Millions of people in the US suffer from spider veins or varicose veins, or both.
 They’re almost always unwanted, unsightly blemishes on your legs, ankles, and feet.
 But besides being unwanted and unsightly, they can be signs of a serious medical problem.
 Varicose veins and spider veins themselves are a result of an underlying vein disease called venous insufficiency.
 This can lead to pain or sensitivity in your legs, irritation, discoloration, fatigue or heaviness in the legs, and more.
 This problem escalates to skin ulcers, infections, slow-healing wounds, and even blood clots, which can be fatal.
-We can’t stress enough that spider veins and varicose veins are MUCH MORE than just unwanted – they’re the symptoms of a medical problem that needs to be treated by vein specialists at a qualified vein clinic.
+We can’t stress enough that spider veins and varicose veins are MUCH MORE than just unwanted – they’re the symptoms of a medical problem that needs to be treated by vein doctors at a qualified vein clinic.

 Treating Spider Veins and Varicose Veins Means Treating Vein Disease